Creating generative musical agents dedicated to human-machine creative interaction

 Supervision & teaching

-- 2017-ongoing : Tristan Carsault (co-supervision with Philippe Esling, direction Gerard Assayag), PhD thesis, “Structure discovery and prediction in multivariate musical audio signals for human computer improvisation”, EDITE, Sorbonne Université.
+- 2017-2020 : Tristan Carsault (co-supervision with Philippe Esling, direction Gerard Assayag), PhD thesis, “Structure discovery and prediction in multivariate musical audio signals for human computer improvisation”, EDITE, Sorbonne Université.

 - 2017: Tristan Carsault (co-direction with Philippe Esling), Master’s thesis, 5 months internship: “Automatic chord extraction and musical structure prediction through semi-supervised learning, application to human-computer improvisation.”.